 photo left: Michal Zelner, painting top right 9.15.18-II-art-by-Charles-Smith, photo bottom right Rent Romus

-MANALA is a joint project created by San Francisco Bay Area saxophonist, composer and bandleader Rent Romus alongside trumpet player, composer, educator Heikki "Mike" Koskinen.
-An original musical project weaving the elements of jazz, traditional folk, and free improvisation inspired by the mythic prose of cultural liberation and identity found in the rune poems of the Kalevala as well as folklore of Finno-Ugric cultural traditions and shamanic stories, and is part of an ongoing music research project started by Rent Romus in early 2002.
+Manala is a joint project created by San Francisco Bay Area saxophonist, composer and bandleader Rent Romus alongside trumpet player, composer, educator Heikki "Mike" Koskinen.
+An original musical project, Manala weaves the elements of jazz, traditional folk, and free improvisation inspired by the mythic prose, poetry, and songs of cultural liberation and identity found in the rune poems of the Kalevala as well as folklore of Finno-Ugric cultural traditions and shamanic stories, and is part of an ongoing music research project started by Rent Romus in early 2002.

 The concept of Manala also known as Tuonela is the metaphysical netherworld of the dead in the Finnish Kalevala or Jabmeaivo in Sami traditions.
 It is a place opposite of the land of the living, a place that contains answers to mysteries of the universe for the Noaidde or Noita (shaman) in Fino-Ugric cultures.
 It can be very dangerous for a living person to journey there, and only the most experienced shaman may successfully emerge from its dark waters richer in knowledge and song for the experience.

 The debut performance May 25 & 26, 2019 of Manala was made possible in part by Suomi-Seura-ry Grants for Foreign Societies awarded by the Ministry of Education and Culture Helsinki Finland.